andaze/WebCorporate/content/services/design/index.en.md

 onTopPage: true
 kind: service
 subtitle: Static website development for faster website display and enhanced security
-description: "Andaze Ltd. provides website construction services using the static site generator 'Hugo' to speed up the display of websites and enhance security.
-We will deeply understand your current situation and propose improvement measures."
+description: Andaze Ltd. provides website construction services using the static site generator "Hugo" to speed up the display of websites and enhance security.
+We will deeply understand your current situation and propose improvement measures.
 ---
 # **Static website building service (website acceleration)**